 Based on the lane distance and resolution measurements, the vehicle to be analyzed should be close to the camera for better results because it provides better resolution.
-From these findings, it was decided to only analyze a road stretch close to the camera.
+From these findings, it was decided to only analyze the road stretches closest to the camera.